-I originally wrote this as Facebook post but thought I needed to explain why I felt these were some important rules for strength and muscle.
-I am not going to go into a lot of science or research based evidence on this post but more just talk about why I feel that these rules work.
+I originally wrote this as a Facebook post but thought I needed to explain why I felt these were some important rules for strength and muscle.
+I am not going to go into a lot of science or research-based evidence on this post but more just talk about why I feel that these rules work.
 Let’s take a little deeper look.

 1) Pick Up Heavy Objects Off the Ground

 The exercise that I am most referring to is the deadlift.
 It doesn’t matter if it is deadlifting a barbell, kettlebell or any other object.
 Ask most trainers and coaches what exercise provides the most benefits from one exercise and deadlifts will be in the conversation.

 Understanding how to pick up heavy things is an essential human movement.
 From the time that we are able to walk, we begin to try and pick things up off of the ground.
 I have watched my two little boys do this over and over again with perfect form.
 It’s just what us humans do and we need to do it often and correctly.

 Once you learn how to hip hinge properly you can then add load and go from there.
 The deadlift or picking things up off the ground provides an array of benefits from building muscle and strength to improving posture and performance.